Peggy’s Cove Lighthouse Photography

 For your stay, we suggest our favorite sanctuary in the area – The Oceanstone Resort.
 Immerse yourself in its tranquil atmosphere, surrounded by the ocean’s rhythmic lullaby and the lush greenery of the surroundings.
 This hidden gem is truly a haven for nature lovers and photographers alike.

-We are photographers, so of course, we took the scenic route.
+As photographers, we, of course, took the scenic route.
 It follows Prospect Road or NS 333 W, also known as the Lighthouse Route, and winds through various sites along the coast.

 If coming from Lunenburg or the South Shore, you will also take Highway 103 until exit 5.
 Alternatively, from the South Shore, you can opt for a slower drive along St. Margaret’s Bay Road until it again intersects with Peggy’s Cove Road in Tantallon.
-The drive to Peggy’s Cove from Lunenburg will take around an hour and 15 minutes.
+The drive from Lunenburg to Peggy’s Cove will take approximately 1 hour and 15 minutes.

-At Peggy’s Cove, you’ll find multiple souvenir shops teeming with lighthouse-themed memorabilia, ranging from postcards and ornaments to shirts and books.
+Peggy’s Cove features multiple souvenir shops filled with lighthouse-themed memorabilia, ranging from postcards and ornaments to shirts and books.
 They also have an extensive collection of Nova Scotia souvenirs in general and a plethora of lobster-related items.
-The largest shop, Sou’Wester, is spread across two floors and offers visitors a wide variety of souvenirs.

 The Oceanstone Seaside Resort is one of my all-time favorite places that I have stayed in the years I have been traveling. – Pamela Goodyer